 This course introduces students to the French language and is intended for students who have never studied French or had no more than one year of Middle School French study.
-The class develops at an accelerated pace and is meant to prepare students to enter French 2 H. French 1 H students develop a familiarity with the French phonetic and spelling system.
+The class develops at an accelerated pace.
+French 1 H students develop a familiarity with the French phonetic and spelling system.
 The students begin to learn about the culture of French speaking countries and to draw comparisons to their own culture.
 By the end of the course students are able to express themselves orally and in writing in familiar situations within the late novice-low or novice-mid ranges on the ACTFL Proficiency scale.
 Students in French 1 Honors engage in role plays, dialogues, projects, games, and paired, group and whole class activities.
 They are exposed to various text types as they practice reading, writing, listening and speaking within a cultural context.
 Assessments include interpersonal listening and speaking, presentational writing and speaking, interpretive listening and reading as well as grammar and vocabulary based on skill assessments.
 This course is designed to prepare students for French 2 H.